 You could also host a "tag and release" event for all ages!
 Monarch tagging kits are available

 here.
 Partner up with local organizations to host a fun event to help the Monarchs and don't forget to invite all your friends and neighbors!

 You may have read in my last blog post that becoming a citizen scientist is one important way that you can help the Monarchs.
 There are many projects dedicated to monitoring Milkweed populations and they are in of need citizen scientists such as yourself!

-Now, the first step to becoming a citizen scientist and participating in a Milkweed monitoring survey, is being able to identify the Milkweed in your area.
+One way to becoming a citizen scientist is to participate in a Milkweed monitoring survey.
+This requires you to be able to identify the Milkweed in your area.
 Luckily, Milkweed is very easily identifiable by its flowers and fruits.
 With just a few simple hints, you will be able to find and confidently identify Milkweed.
 Even if you aren't positive on the species, many surveys are just looking for general Milkweed plant populations.

 I highly recommend the "patterns method" of identifying plants that Thomas Elpel covers in his book